ChaosAdmStudent/qualitative-badminton-player-analysis/README.md

 We tried two approaches here:

-1. **Sound Event Detection:** Hardly picked up 50 timestamps in a 7 minute gameplay video, some of which were even part of replay frames [Refer to branch "sound-event-detection"]
+1. **Sound Event Detection:** Hardly picked up 50 timestamps in a 7 minute gameplay video, some of which were even part of replay frames [Refer to branch "ChaosAdmStudent patch-2"]

 2. **Convolutional Neural Networks:** This is an on-going approach where the idea is to manually annotate some timeframes from the match with labels signifying a "hit" or "non" hit frame.